kusalananda/shell-toolbox/doc/shell.md

 **-k**
 had been used from the start).

-The options are as follows:
+The options are as follows (note that some are dependent on their relative position on the command line):

 **-d** *directory*